Axel-Bravo/19_udacity_dsa/3_003_Project_Problems_vs_Algorithms/explanation.md

 As the base of the algorithm is the __merge sort__, having a time complexity of __O(n*log(n))__, and there have been no substantial modifications to the algorithm; just the addition of __O(1)__ operations, the time complexity remains _equal_.

+## Problem 4
+This problem is tackler as the construction of a output list, issue form the triple transverse of the elements, not the most elegant solution in therms of _time complexity_, though extremely efficient from a programing time point of view.

+### Time complexity
+In this case the _time complexity_ is precisely, _O(3n)_, being assimilated to __O(n)__.